“No event in American History is more Misunderstood than the Vietnam War. It was misreported then, and it is Misremembered now.”

 ~ President Nixon

-• "Your return to Vietnam is guaranteed to be an extraordinary and exhilarating experience with the assistance of TGGF.
-They provide solace to your concerns as you ruminate on the distressing memories of your turbulent wartime experiences."
+• "Your return to Vietnam promises to be an exceptional and thrilling experience with the support of TGGF.
+They offer comfort to your worries as you reflect on the troubling memories of your tumultuous wartime experiences."

 ~ Joseph Getherall, USMC, 1967